alex-ilin/OPCL/Readme.txt

 Merge Src\o2ethclc.Reg into your computer registry.
 Test the work of compiler and linker using sample programs:

-a) compile and link sample programs
+a) compile and link the compiler, linker and sample programs

-cd Samples
 CompileAndLink.bat

 b) merge Samples\HelloCon.Reg into your computer registry